1 9 7 9 (USA)

-Dorothy Banks (Loudon) was an effervescent and liberated former Broadway showgirl who took a job teaching music and drama at the Hannah Huntley School for Girls, a somewhat old-fashioned institution in Connecticut.
+Dorothy Banks (Loudon) was an effervescent and liberated former Broadway showgirl who took a live-in job teaching music and drama at the exclusive Hannah Huntley School for Girls, a somewhat old-fashioned institution in Connecticut.

-While some of the faculty - like French teacher Miss Cathcart (Priscilla Morrill) and biology instructor Mr. Landis (Kip Gilman) - found Dorothy's methods unorthodox and off-putting, her students, including streetwise Frankie (Linda Manz), brunette Margo (Michele Greene), blonde Cissy (Elissa Leeds) and nerdy Meredith (Susan Brecht), thought she was wonderful.
+But her students – including streetwise tomboy Frankie (Linda Manz), brunette Margo (Michele Greene), pretty blonde Cissy (Elissa Leeds) and nerdy bookworm Meredith (Susan Brecht) – thought she was wonderful.

 Frankie looked and spoke like a street urchin, but had a vaguely identified patron whose charity kept the school from closing, and therefore from expelling her.